DataDog/hiring-engineers/answers.md

 instances:
   - min_collection_interval: 45
 ```
-It is worth noting that the time put for `min_collection_interval` will be attempted, but if the agent is running many checks or the check takes more than 45 seconds to finish it will skip until the next interval
+*It is worth noting that the time put for `min_collection_interval` will be attempted, but if the agent is running many checks or the check takes more than 45 seconds to finish it will skip until the next interval.*

 Restart the datadog-agent
 ```bash